dashiellbuddVT/CS-Capstone-Group-20/README.md

 ## ETD (Electronic Theses and Dissertations) Tools

-This repository contains tools for working with Electronic Theses and Dissertations (ETDs) data in a Virtuoso triplestore database.
+This repository contains tools for working with Electronic Theses and Dissertations (ETDs) data in a Virtuoso triplestore database and Neo4j property graph database.

 ### Components